Allofeeding: Perisoreus internigrans

 Intraspecific allofeeding in Sichuan jays (P. internigrans) is performed during the nestling and fledging period by non-breeders.
 One to three non-breeders support a nesting breeding pair by feeding the chicks, regurgitating the food from their throat pouches.
 In 2009, Jing et al. determined that two non-breeders contributed to 44% of feedings in the nest of two Sichuan jays.
 Jing et al. (2009) suggest that allofeeding behaviour contributes to increased nest survival.

 In Sichuan jays, allofeeding is hypothesized to be evolutionary selected.
 In this species, two to three non-breeders will allofeed the young of a breeding pair.
 The large body mass (21% heavier than Siberian jays) of the Sichuan jays, and the presence of more than one non-breeder, allows one non-breeder to ward off a predator while another non-breeder protects the young from additional predators.
 Both the large body mass of the non-breeders and the presence of multiple non-breeders reduce the risk of injury or death when predators are encountered.
 This reveals that the benefits of allofeeding the young outweigh the cost of injury or death of the non-breeder and/or chick when more than one non-breeder is present.
 Peer allofeeding has also been observed in the Canada jay (P. canadensis).
 In the gray jay, non-breeders allofeed the young after fledging.

 Not all species of jays allofeed their young, such as the Siberian jay (P. infaustus).
 In Siberian jays, non-breeders do not allofeed the chicks of a breeding pair.
 It is predicted that Siberian jays do not display allofeeding because the cost of predation is too high.
-Siberian jays are continuously threatened by a more dangerous predators, the Eurasian sparrowhawk and northern goshawk, than Canada jays, which are threatened by the Eurasian red squirrel.
+Siberian jays are continuously threatened by more dangerous predators, the Eurasian sparrowhawk (A. nisus) and northern goshawk (A. gentilis), than Canada jays, which are threatened by the Eurasian red squirrel (S. vulgaris).
 One non-breeder per breeding pair and the small size (21% less body mass than the Sichuan jays) of the Siberian jays, in combination with continuous risk of predation, reveals that the non-breeding Siberian jays are unable to confront predators and protect the nest simultaneously.
 This indicates that the cost of allofeeding the young is more costly to the non-breeder when one non-breeder is present, because an encounter with a predator increases the risk of injury and death of both the young and the non-breeder.
 This reveals that the benefit of allofeeding the young does not exceed the cost of injury or death of non-breeder and/or young.
 This is consistent with the predator-avoidance hypothesis, suggesting that the cost of allofeeding in the Siberian jays prevents allofeeding from being evolutionary selected.